grafana/faro-web-sdk/packages/react/README.md

 ```

 // todo: CDN install instructions
+// -> I double checked, Faro-React will not work with CDN version.
+Of course there are ways but they are hacky and error prone.

 // todo: why would you use CDN vs package manager?
+// -> we do not recommend to use the CDN when using faro react.

 ## Import and initialize Faro